adobe/content-lake-extractors-shared/docs/API.md

 ## RequestHandler
 A "wrapper" that handles requests for an extractor.
-The service interface provides capabilities that allow the extractor to be executed and configured through HTTP requests either using POST parameters or via SQS Records
+The service interface provides capabilities that allow the extractor to be executed and configured through HTTP requests either using POST parameters or via Queue Records

 **Kind**: global class